 Note: you can always return to this step by clicking Push button:

-First time sync between Craft.io and GitLab
+First-time sync between Craft.io and GitLab

 You can select between the following override options when syncing to GitLab:

 Note: On the first sync, the GitLab project is synced to Craft.
 The import is performed once.
-To enable automatic updates from GitLab to Craft.io, you will need to set a webhook in GitLab.
+To enable automatic updates from GitLab to Craft.io, you will need to set up a webhook in GitLab.
 See ‘Syncing GitLab back to Craft.io’ below for more.

 Select the parts of your product in Craft.io that you want to push to GitLab.